 Due to high levels of stress and ongoing episodes of PTSD, Veterans often experience a greater risk of using drugs and alcohol to cope with their symptoms.

-Wounded in Action: Crisis of Prescription Abuse in the Military
+Veterans and Addiction: Crisis of Prescription Abuse in the Military

 Members of the U.S. armed forces bravely serve our country and defend our freedoms, but often at significant costs.
 Many soldiers are wounded during deployment and more severe injuries that can cause chronic pain.